 In the USSR, not having enough money to buy things was never a problem but rather the problem was not having enough things to buy with money!
 Prices were low but shortages of even essential goods were high, especially away from large cities.
 Of course, if you were a member of the party, you had access to “special shops”, where you could usually buy stuff available nowhere else.
 To buy a car, you first had to get a buying permit for which you had to –surprise – get in a queue.
 After some ground checks, you could expect your car to be delivered in a very short time of some 5- 8 years only.
 Cars were not as common in the Union as in the wealthier West.

 Since money was of little worth, people used “hard currencies” as well, the most common being a good ole bottle of Vodka.
 There was informal service for service trades frequently made as well; you could arrange for a dress for your neighbor’s wife and in return, he could give your spare parts for your old Lada.

 If all else failed and you could not get your product, there was also a thriving black market where you were sure to find it but for a far more inflated price.

 On television, there weren’t many channels.
-News was more propaganda than actual news and not much else.
+The news was more propaganda than actual news and not much else.
 Loans and credits were non-existent; if you wanted some money, you either borrowed it from your friends or family.Water, heating, electricity, rubbish collection, transport were either subsidized by the state or were granted for free.

 While the standard communist indoctrination was present, in general, both the teachers and curriculum were fantastic.
 Textbooks were given free and school uniforms were subsidized.
 A student in the city could expect many eminent facilities at his local school such as large swimming pools, gymnasiums, concert halls and stadiums.
 There was also a range of afterschool activities and modules such as archery, ballet and advanced mathematics all given for free.
 Students who received good marks also received minimal paychecks.